cadebrown/ezc/docs/installing.md

 Now, anyone is able to run `ezc -h`

+Note: For globally using EZC, you must relogin (most of the time, reboot) the machine.

 ## Utils

 EZC also has commandline utils which are provided in source form.